nitrogenedits/GD-macros/README.md

 # GD-macros
+> [!WARNING]
+> the ORBIT macro is broken at around ~81%, i recommend using noclip and seed 18446744072004514865 to get around it.

 use them with xdBot if you have Geode, or if you think it's not legit, beat the level on your own. :)
 # HOW DO I USE THEM?
 pause the level it's designed for, open xdBot (small resume button in the corner), tap "load" below the 2 checkboxes and open the GDR file.